The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Some mental health disorders that may be present alongside addiction include:

-This may involve ongoing counselling, admission into the centre’s alumni programme and other activities designed to prevent relapse.
+This may involve ongoing counselling, admission into the rehabilitation centre’s alumni programme and other activities designed to prevent relapse.

 During your last week of treatment, you will be encouraged to create a relapse prevention plan with the help of your medical team.